bismuthfoundation/Bismuth-FAQ/Exchanges/How_to_Implement.md

 - `static/hyper.db`: pruned chain
 - `static/index.db`: additionnal index db
 - `mempool.db`: to be embedded transactions.
-  You can insert new tx in the mempool db directly
+  You can insert new tx in the mempool db directly.
+Example below.

 # Global Flow